AlisonRosenblum/Demazure-project/README.md

 For a word (i_1, ..., i_d), define a map **f_(i_1,...,i_d)** from R^d to G by
 f_(i_1,...,i_d)(t_1,...,t_d)=x_{i_1}(t_1)\cdots x_{i_d}(t_d), taking x_0=Id.
 This
 module ultimately hopes to aid in the study of the properties of these maps.

+Taken from "Fibers of Maps to Totally Nonnegative Spaces" by Davis, Hersh, and Miller:

+The **Demazure product** of a group element w and a generator s is given by
+    ws if l(ws)>l(w)
+    w if l(ws)<l(w)
+There is a unique associative extension of this product, by which we define the d-fold Demazure product of a tuple of generators.
+For examples, see the docstrings.